Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Safeguarded Stochastic Polyak Step sizes

 \section{Safeguarded Stochastic Polyak Step sizes}

 This section introduces the \emph{Safeguarded} Polyak step sizes for \ref{eq:ssm} and \ref{eq:ima} and we explain how our theory differs from previous works.
-Next, we show how the safeguarded step sizes improves practical behaviour in deep‑network training.
+Next, we show how the safeguarded step sizes improve practical behaviour in deep‑network training.
 Finally, we show that the safeguard can be interpreted as an adaptive form of gradient clipping, thereby combining Polyak updates with clipped‑SSM techniques.

-\paragraph{SPS$_{safe}$ for the Stochastic Subgradient Method.} To stabilise Polyak step s in the non-smooth setting we introduce
+\textbf{SPS$_{safe}$ for the Stochastic Subgradient Method.} To stabilise Polyak step sizes in the non-smooth setting we introduce

 where $g_i^t\in\partial f_i(x^t)$ and $M>0$ is a user–chosen safeguard.
 The $\max\{\cdot,M\}$ term prevents the denominator from approaching zero, thereby avoiding the \emph{exploding step size} problem that arises when $\|g_i^t\|\to0$ in deep neural networks.
 Earlier work of \citet{loizou2021stochastic} controlled the same phenomenon by clipping the \emph{whole} polyak step size, taking $\g_t=\min\{\tn{Polyak\ step},\g_b\}$ with a fixed upper bound $\g_b$.
-By contrast, \ref{eq:sgd-sps-M} keeps the numerator intact and instead boosts very small gradients, which empirically produces smoother step sizes and tight theoretical bounds (see \Cref{thm:sgd-M-lip}).
+By contrast, \ref{eq:sgd-sps-M} keeps the numerator intact and instead caps the denominator from below, preventing the reciprocal $1/\|g_i^t\|^2$ from blowing up when $\|g_i^t\|\to0$; this empirically produces smoother step sizes and tight theoretical bounds (see \Cref{thm:sgd-M-lip}).

-In essence, the single hyper‑parameter $M$ replaces both the clipping constant $\g_b$ of SPS$_{\max}$ and the oracle values $f_i(x^*)$ required by \ref{eq:sps*}/\ref{eq:ima-sps}, yielding a fully adaptive, practically parameter‑free step‑size family for non-smooth optimization.
+In essence, the single hyper‑parameter $M$ replaces both the clipping constant $\g_b$ of SPS$_{\max}$ and the oracle values $f_i(x^*)$ required by \ref{eq:sps*}/\ref{eq:ima-sps}, yielding an adaptive step‑size family for non-smooth optimization that requires only a lower bound and a safeguard parameter $M$.

-\paragraph{IMA-SPS$_{safe}$ for momentum.} The Iterate‑Moving‑Average (IMA) framework of \citet{gower2025analysis} selects $\h_t=[f_i(x^t)-f_i(x^*)+\lambda_t\langle g_i^t,x^t-x^{t-1}\rangle]_+/\|g_i^t\|^2$, but requires the unknown optimal loss $f_i(x^*)$.
+\textbf{IMA-SPS$_{safe}$ for momentum.} The Iterate‑Moving‑Average (IMA) framework of \citet{gower2025analysis} selects $\h_t=[f_i(x^t)-f_i(x^*)+\lambda_t\langle g_i^t,x^t-x^{t-1}\rangle]_+/\|g_i^t\|^2$, but requires the unknown optimal loss $f_i(x^*)$.
 We remove this oracle dependence and simultaneously safeguard against vanishing gradients with

 where $\l_t\geq0$ is the usual IMA momentum parameter.
 When $\l_t=0$, this reduces to \ref{eq:sgd-sps-M}, while for $\l_t>0$ it becomes a safeguarded analogue of stochastic heavy ball that enjoys last‑iterate and Cesàro guarantees (\Cref{thm:ima-M-lip,thm:ima-M-lip-last}) without any knowledge of $f_i(x^*)$.